Government Drops Foie Gras Ban From Queen’s Speech

 Results published from a second YouGov poll that Animal Equality commissioned reveal that just 1% of citizens across Great Britain ‘trust a great deal’ that the Government will deliver on its political promises.

 With 83% of respondents who expressed an opinion stating that they ‘don’t trust’ the Government to follow through on its commitments, campaigners claim that the Government is “at serious risk of appearing to overpromise and underdeliver”.
-And after the long-promised ban on foie gras imports was dropped from today’s speech, it appears they were right to have cause for concern.
+And after the proposed ban on foie gras imports was dropped from today’s speech, it appears they were right to have cause for concern.

 This same level of distrust was found amongst those who it could be assumed would support the Government, Conservative voters.
 Of those who expressed an opinion in the poll, and who voted for the party in the 2019 general election, 62% marked that they too do not trust the Government to make good on its promises.